joj-macho/Pythological-Playground/high-low-card-game/README.md

 This program is a Python implementation of the Higher or Lower Card Game.
 In this game, the player guesses whether the next card in a set of cards will be higher or lower than the current card shown.
 The goal is to make correct guesses to maximize the score.

 ## How it works

-- The program begins by importing the <code>random</code> and <code>sys</code> modules.
-It then defines variables representing the four suits in a deck of playing cards: <code>HEARTS</code>, <code>DIAMONDS</code>, <code>SPADES</code>, and <code>CLUBS</code>.
-Each suit is represented using their Unicode character codes.

-- The main game logic is defined in the <code>main()</code> function.
-This function starts by displaying the game rules and instructions to the player, generates a deck of cards using <code>generate_card_deck()</code>, and starts the game loop.
-The player is prompted to guess if the next card will be higher or lower than the current card, and points are awarded or deducted accordingly.
+- The main game logic is defined in the `main()` function.
+This function starts by displaying the game rules and instructions to the player.
+The game begins with a starting card displayed on the console.
+Players must decide whether the next card will be higher or lower.

-- The <code>generate_card_deck()</code> function creates a deck of cards by iterating through suits and ranks, creating tuples to represent each card.
-It shuffles the deck using <code>random.shuffle()</code>.

-- The <code>show_card()</code> function displays a card in a stylized format using Unicode characters.
+- Players input their prediction by pressing 'h' for higher or 'l' for lower.

+- The next card is drawn, and the game evaluates the guess.
+Players earn points for correct guess and lose points for incorrect ones.

-- The game continues for a specified number of rounds (<code>NUM_OF_CARDS</code>).
-In each round, the player guesses whether the next card will be higher or lower than the current card.
-The score is updated based on correct or incorrect guesses.
+- The game continues for a specified number of rounds.
+The player's current score is displayed after each round.

-- The player is given the option to play again or quit.
-If the player chooses to quit, the game terminates.

 ## Program Input & Output